NodeSchoolSF/interview-prep/01_interview_prep.md

   - A type of tree, can appear in string search and prefix search problems.
 Improves efficiency of searching for a length-k string among n strings from O(n) to O(k).
   - [Leetcode questions](https://yangshun.github.io/tech-interview-handbook/algorithms/trie/)

-## Learn strategies for solving difficult algorithmic problems
+## Do problems, practice whiteboarding, and think out loud

+If you expect your interview to have algorithms questions, the best way to prepare for them is to solve a lot of problems.
+Leetcode is a great place to find real problems that people get in tech interviews.
+As you solve problems, you'll find common patterns for solving problems [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f).
+Take notes on these patterns!
+It'll help you re-apply them to new problems.

+When working on a problem, try to:

 - Ask clarifying questions early before diving into the code
 - Try a few concrete examples
-- Always describe a naive, brute force solution first.
+- Describe a naive, brute force solution first.
 You may not necessarily implement it, though - the interviewer may ask you for a more efficient solution. [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f) [[2]](https://yangshun.github.io/tech-interview-handbook/during-coding-interview)
-- When you solve a new problem, keep notes on things you learned [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f)
-- Find common patterns for solving problems [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f)
 - When you're done, carefully review your solution.
 Look it over line-by-line, and test it with example inputs. [[1]](https://yangshun.github.io/tech-interview-handbook/during-coding-interview#after-coding)
 - [Tips from Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/algorithms/algorithms-introduction)

-## Practice whiteboarding and thinking out loud

 Whiteboarding is nervewracking!
-Practicing whiteboarding with a friend is essential to getting more comfortable and to get you used to thinking out loud. [[1]](https://blog.usejournal.com/i-interviewed-at-six-top-companies-in-silicon-valley-in-six-days-and-stumbled-into-six-job-offers-fe9cc7bbc996)

 For technical problems, interviewers generally like to see a candidate explain their thought process as they're solving a problem.
-I know this can be really hard and I'm not great at it.
+I know this can be really hard; I struggle with this part.
 It's useful to practice this upfront!
+Practicing whiteboarding with a friend is highly recommended in order to get you more comfortable and used to thinking out loud [[1]](https://blog.usejournal.com/i-interviewed-at-six-top-companies-in-silicon-valley-in-six-days-and-stumbled-into-six-job-offers-fe9cc7bbc996).

 [https://interviewing.io](https://interviewing.io/) is a site where you can practice realistic algorithmic interviews with engineers for free. `TODO`

 ## Do your research on companies